nwolisaemmanuel2-zz/face-detest/README.md

 <b><h3>Features</h3></b>
 1. Detect face from jpg images of any size and quality.
-2. Crop Face from images
+2. Crop Face from images.
 3. Apply filters on faceial area.

 <b><h3>Supported Methods</h3></b>